keylime/enhancements/7_multi-tenancy.md

 `AuthHandler` - will extract the username and password from a `GET` request to an `auth` uri.
 The `werkzeug.security` module will then be used to perform a database lookup using `check_password_hash`

+### Agent registration changes

+Changes will be made so that when an authenticated user adds an agent, the agent will be associated with the user and the group in which the user belongs.

+Further commands (add, delete, update) made to the verifier against a particular agent(s) will require the caller to be the same user (within the same group) that originally added the agent or the administrator of the group or the root adminstrator.

 ### Test Plan